Further to the two ways of populating a Simulation object with data:

 simulation = simulation_builder.build_from_entities(tax_benefit_system, WITH_AXES)

-As before, BASIC_TEST_CASE describes one household with two parents and one child, and a second household which is in fact a single adult person.
-However, the specification of an axis results in something quite different now:
+This example describes one household with two parents and one child, plus a second household which is in fact a single adult person.
+With this simulation the following code indicates that there will be 40 results:

 >>> len(simulation.calculate('salary', '2018-11'))